What is a "mind-body" approach and how can it help me?

 - Changing old behavior patterns and discovering new, healthier "coping skills".

 What is therapy like?

-Every therapy session is unique and caters to each individual and their specific goals.
-It is standard for therapists to discuss the primary issues and concerns in your life during therapy sessions.
+Every therapy session is unique and builds on your priorities and goals.
 Therapy can be short-term, focusing on a specific issue, or longer-term, addressing more complex issues or ongoing personal growth.
 Here are some things you can expect out of therapy:

 - Perspectives to illuminate persistent patterns and negative feelings

 I am not a prescriber, but I can make referrals to professionals who are able to prescribe.
 In some cases a combination of medication and therapy may the right course of action.
 I have years of experience collaborating with both western and holistic health care practitioners.
 It is very important to discuss any mental health challenges with your medical provider.
 While prescription medication can be very helpful and essential to the stabilization of some people, having additional support via therapy can address the causes of our distress and the behavior patterns that limit our progress.